 - NVIDIA management library (NVML) library is not supported on Tegra.
 However, as an alternative to monitor the resource utilization, tegrastats can be used. - Since CUDA 11.5, only events-sharing IPC APIs are supported on L4T and embedded Linux Tegra devices with compute capability 7.x and higher.
 The memory-sharing IPC APIs are still not supported on Tegra platforms.
 EGLStream, NvSci, or the cuMemExportToShareableHandle() / cuMemImportFromShareableHandle() APIs can be used to communicate between CUDA contexts in two processes. - Remote direct memory access (RDMA) is supported only on Tegra devices running L4T or embedded-linux. - ► JIT compilation might require a considerable amount of CPU and bandwidth resources, potentially interfering with other workloads in the system.
-Thus, JIT compilations such as PTX-JIT and NVRTC JIT are not recommended for deterministic automotive applications and can be bypassed completely by compiling for specific GPU targets.
-JIT compilation is not supported on Tegra devices in the safe context. - ▶ Multi process service (MPS) is not supported on Tegra. - ▶ Peer to peer (P2P) communication calls are not supported on Tegra. - ▶ The cuSOLVER library is not supported on Tegra systems running QNX. - ► The nvGRAPH library is not supported. - ▶ CUB is experimental on Tegra products.
+Thus, JIT compilations such as PTX-JIT and NVRTC JIT are not recommended for deterministic embedded applications and can be bypassed completely by compiling for specific GPU targets.
+For example: If you are compiling for SM version 87, use this nvcc flag --generate-code arch=compute_87, code=sm_87 to create a CUDA binary for this device.
+This avoids JIT compilation during the first run and improves the runtime performance.
+JIT compilation is not supported on Tegra devices in the safe context. - ▶ Peer to peer (P2P) communication calls are not supported on Tegra. - ▶ The cuSOLVER library is not supported on Tegra systems running QNX. - ► The nvGRAPH library is not supported. - CUB is experimental on Tegra products.